SoniaAmbati/Tiny-habit-tracker/README.md

 Made with ❤️ for habit builders.

-Remember: consistency beats perfection! 🚀
+Remember : consistency beats perfection! 🚀